WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/BATADAL.md

 February 20 2017, and it is used to compare the performance of the algorithms (see competition rules document for details).

+The column `ATT_FLAG` contains the label indicating the presence of an attack -- i.e. "1" if an attack is present.
+The other 43 columns contain the sensor readings (such as water level in tanks, pressure at junctions, pump and valve states, etc.) that have to be used to predict the presenence of an attack -- note that those sensor readings might have been manipulated by an attacker.

 ### Usage in Python

 This benchmark is also available in Python under the key "*BATADAL*":